Data entry jobs from home help you supplement your income. You can find work for tasks like coding, transcribing, and

 Some of the data entry clerk tasks include:

 - Text creation and product descriptions

 One benefit of freelancing through micro-tasking sites is the ability to make money from other activities as well.
-In addition to data input jobs, you can test apps, take surveys, and record short audio and video snippets.
+In addition to data input jobs, you can test apps, take paid surveys, and record short audio and video snippets.

 As you complete tasks, you can receive invitations for advanced openings that require proven work experience.

 You receive payment by PayPal once your earning balance reaches ten dollars.